Charles Schwab vs TradeZero in 2026

 Long-Term Investors & Retirement Savers: Schwab is the clear choice.

-Active Stock Trading: Schwab is best for fractional shares, international stocks, and free platforms.
-TradeZero is better for short selling and day trading.
+Active Stock Trading: Schwab is better for fractional shares, international stocks, and free platforms.
+TradeZero is stronger for shorting and day trading.

-Small Accounts: Since TradeZero needs at least $2,500, Schwab is better for lower balances.
+Small Accounts: TradeZero requires at least $2,500 before trading begins, so Schwab is the better pick.

 TradeZero vs Schwab Verdict